TurboDocx/Docs/docs/How to Create a Template.md

 1. Navigate to https://app.turbodocx.com/templates/
 2. On the top right of your window, click on the "New Template" button.
-3. As you can see here there are multiple ways to upload a Document.
-For this example we will click on the "Upload Template" area then choose the document you just saved in the last step or drag and drop your templated document.
+3. As you can see, there are multiple ways to upload a Document.
+For this example, we will click on the "Upload Template" area then choose the document you just saved in the last step or drag and drop your that document into the area.

 ![](/img/how_to_create_a_template/step_1.png)